iclcv/icl/manual/tutorials/program-arguments.rst

 ***************************

-Given program arguments can be retrieved using the :icl:`pa` function that returns an instance of :icl:`ProgArg`, however the :icl:`ProgArg` is usually not used explicitly.
+Given program arguments can be retrieved using the :icl:`pa` function that returns an instance of :icl:`ProgArg`, however :icl:`ProgArg` instances is most of the time not used explicitly.
 Instead, the :icl:`ProgArg` type provides many useful operators that allows for using it in a very convenient manner.
 The following source code shows some usage examples:

 .. literalinclude:: examples/pa.cpp
    :language: c++